NVIDIAGameWorks/kaolin/docs/notes/tutorial_index.rst

     * applying marching tetrahedra
     * using Timelapse API for 3D checkpoints
     * visualizing 3D checkpoints using ``kaolin-dash3d``
-* `Camera and Rasterization <https://github.com/NVIDIAGameWorks/kaolin/blob/master/examples/tutorial/camera_and_rasterization.ipynb>`_: Rasterize ShapeNet mesh with nvdiffrast and camera:
-    * Load ShapeNet mesh
-    * Preprocess mesh and materials
-    * Create a camera with ``from_args()`` general constructor
-    * Render a mesh with multiple materials with nvdiffrast
-    * Move camera and see the resulting rendering
-* `Optimizing Diffuse Lighting <https://github.com/NVIDIAGameWorks/kaolin/blob/master/examples/tutorial/diffuse_lighting.ipynb>`_: Optimize lighting parameters with spherical gaussians and spherical harmonics:
-    * Load an obj mesh with normals and materials
-    * Rasterize the diffuse and specular albedo
-    * Render and optimize diffuse lighting:
-      * Spherical harmonics
-      * Spherical gaussian with inner product implementation
-      * Spherical gaussian with fitted approximation
-* `Optimize Diffuse and Specular Lighting with Spherical Gaussians <https://github.com/NVIDIAGameWorks/kaolin/blob/master/examples/tutorial/sg_specular_lighting.ipynb>`_:
-    * Load an obj mesh with normals and materials
-    * Generate view rays from camera
-    * Rasterize the diffuse and specular albedo
-    * Render and optimize diffuse and specular lighting with spherical gaussians

 Simple Recipes
 --------------